Sean Grimes - Director, Sustainability, Environmental Assessments and Reporting

 Caitlin has a wide range of government experience within ACT and the Commonwealth.
 Her favourite aspect of working in ACT Government is seeing the impact of her daily work take shape in the community she lives in.

-Caitlin has a Bachelor of Arts/Science from the Australian National University, with majors in Anthropology and Environmental Science and is currently working on the evaluation of the Lower Cotter Catchment Restoration Evaluation Project.
+Caitlin has a Bachelor of Arts/Science from the Australian National University, with majors in Anthropology and Environmental Science and a diploma in project management.
+Caitlin has recently completed the Lower Cotter Catchment Restoration Evaluation Project and is currently developing an issues paper on sport and the impacts of climate change.

 Serena has extensive experience in nature conservation, having worked on projects such as the development of the ACT Environmental Offsets Policy and supporting the ACT Scientific Committee in the review of Threatened Species Action Plans in the Territory.

 During her time at OCSE, Serena has completed the Independent Audits of the Gungahlin Strategic Assessment and the Molonglo Valley Strategic Assessment.